kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 title: Expose and secure a workload with Istio
 ---

 This tutorial shows how to expose and secure a workload using Istio built-in security features.
 You will expose the workload by creating a [Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/).
-Then, you will secure the access to your workload by adding the JWT token validation verified by Istio security configuration with [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/).
+Then, you will secure access to your workload by adding the JWT validation verified by the Istio security configuration with [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/).

 ## Prerequisites